cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 ### Raw TBB Parallelism

 > [!NOTE]
-> This is a good time to talk about this `-ltbb` [linker](headers_and_libraries.md#linking-libraries-to-binaries) option!
+> This is probably also a good time to talk about this `-ltbb` [linker](headers_and_libraries.md#linking-libraries-to-binaries) option!
 We also used it in the previous compilation command.
 The reason why we often need it to enable parallel version of the standard algorithms is because, under the hood, compilers often use [**Threading Building Blocks (oneTBB)**](https://github.com/uxlfoundation/oneTBB) library as the backend for these parallel algorithms.
 Originally developed by Intel and now transitioned to a more community driven project, TBB is (and has been for quite a while) an industry-standard library for task-based parallelism.
 But again, if you're on Apple Clang you'll need to switch to Clang (non-Apple) or GCC to use it.

 This also then means that we are not confined to the limits of standard library when we want to write code that runs in parallel.
 If we need more control than the standard library algorithms provide, we can drop down an abstraction level and use Intel TBB directly.
 It provides a rich set of algorithms like `tbb::parallel_for`, `tbb::parallel_reduce`, concurrent data structures, and more.

 Let's rewrite our color inversion example using `tbb::parallel_for`.
-This explicitly tells TBB to split our vector index range into chunks ("blocked ranges") and process them across available worker threads:
+The only two changes are regarding the replacement of the `std::transform` with the `tbb::parallel_for` and the matching changes in headers.
+This new code now explicitly tells TBB to split our vector index range into chunks ("blocked ranges") and process them across available worker threads:

 <!--
 `CPP_COPY_SNIPPET` parallelism_algorithms/main_tbb.cpp